Frequently Asked Questions

 Level: Intermediate; Interested: DBAs; Category: Maintenance

 Standard MySQL replication uses the binary log for replicating.
-However, Galera doesn’t use the binary log.
+However, Galera does not use the binary log.
 Nevertheless, there may be situations in which you might want to use point-in-time recovery methods to restore tables or data since the last backup.

-You might also want to attach an asynchronous slave to one of your nodes, using standard MySQL replication and set it on a delay.
+You might also want to attach an asynchronous replica to one of your nodes, using standard MySQL replication and set it on a delay, using time delayed replication (present in MySQL and MariaDB Server).
 This can also help with recovering tables and data lost since the last backup was made.

 What typically Causes a Cluster to Stop?